chili-publish/grafx-documentation/docs/GraFx-Studio/guides/anchoring/index.md

 ![screenshot-full](anchor_guide_03.png)

-If the canvas size changes (e.g., from 1080 px to 1200 px), the frame's relative position remains the same at 5% from the left and right.
+If the page size changes (e.g., from 1080 px to 1200 px), the frame's relative position remains the same at 5% from the left and right.
 However, the actual pixel distance will change:

 - 5% of 1080 = 54 px
 - 5% of 1200 = 60 px

 !!!
 Info "Precision"
-    The anchors on screen only show full percentages.
-Behind the screens GraFx Studio calculates with **4** decimals precision.
+    The anchors on screen show 2 decimals in the percentages.
+Behind the screens GraFx Studio calculates with full precision.

-    54.1432% will display as **54%**
+    54.1432% will display as **54.14%**

-    54.9876% will display as **55%**
+    54.9876% will display as **55.99%**

     You can still enter the exact pixel location of a frame to start, and the percentages will show on the selected frame. (when set to relative)